 Baking a cake

-The process of baking a cake can be broken down into gathering ingredients, preheating the oven, mixing wet and dry ingredients together, filling a cake pan, and then baking until done.
+The process of baking a cake (or any other similar baked good) can be broken down into gathering ingredients, preheating the oven, mixing wet and dry ingredients together, filling a cake pan, and then baking until done.
 This type of algorithm could be documented in a cookbook, or an online recipe site.

 Tying your shoes